shadynafie/PersonZoneMonitor/README.md

 - 🔔 Sends **clean, reliable push notifications** (optional)
 - 🛠️ Offers **extra actions** for each type of zone event (enter/leave/jump)
 - 💬 Works well for homes, offices, or family setups

+- **Note:** This blueprint sends push notifications to one selected device.

 ---